Engee documentation

 • .> 0.5 converts to pure black and white (values greater than 0.5 become 1, the rest become 0).

-• binary_img[10, :] takes the 10th line of the image (you can take any line, since all lines are the same).
+• binary_img[10, :] it takes the 10th line of the image (you can use any one, since all the lines are the same).

 3. Character decoding:

-• loops through the bits in increments of 8 (each character is encoded with 8 bits),
+• the cycle goes through bits in 8 increments (each character is encoded with 8 bits),

 • for every 8 bits